equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ## Skipping the Anthos GKE on-prem cluster creation
 If you wish to create the environment but skip the cluster creation (so that you can practice creating a cluster on your own) add `anthos_deploy_clusters = "False"` to your terraform.tfvars file.

+This will still run the pre-requisits for the GKE on-prem install including setting up the admin workstation.

+## Skipping all Anthos components and only installing the vSphere environment

+If you wish to only setup the vSphere environment and do the all the GKE on-prem install on your own, then delete or move all the `.tf` files starting with `3` from the directory.
+This will provide a three node vSphere cluster with vSAN but no Anthos components.

+See [anthos/cluster/bundled-lb-admin-uc1-config.yaml.sample](https://github.com/packet-labs/google-anthos/blob/master/anthos/cluster/bundled-lb-admin-uc1-config.yaml) to see what the Anthos parameters are when the default settings are used to create the environment.

 ## Changing default Anthos GKE on-prem cluster defaults
 Check the `30-anthos-vars.tf` file for additional values (including number of user worker nodes and vCPU/RAM settings for the worker nodes) which can be set via the terraform.tfvars file.